Substitution model: Sequence data

-Application to morphological data
+Morphological data

 The fact that substitution models can be used to analyze any biological alphabet has made it possible to develop models of evolution for phenotypic datasets (e.g., morphological and behavioural traits).
 Typically, "0" is. used to indicate the absence of a trait and "1" is used to indicate the presence of a trait, although it is also possible to score characters using multiple states.
 Using this framework, we might encode a set of phenotypes as binary strings (this could be generalized to k-state strings for characters with more than two states) before analyses using an appropriate mode.
 This can be illustrated using a "toy" example: we can use a binary alphabet to score the following phenotypic traits "has feathers", "lays eggs", "has fur", "is warm-blooded", and "capable of powered flight".
 In this toy example hummingbirds would have sequence 11011 (most other birds would have the same string), ostriches would have the sequence 11010, cattle (and most other land mammals) would have 00110, and bats would have 00111.
 The likelihood of a phylogenetic tree can then be calculated using those binary sequences and an appropriate substitution model.
 The existence of these morphological models make it possible to analyze data matrices with fossil taxa, either using the morphological data alone or a combination of morphological and molecular data (with the latter scored as missing data for the fossil taxa).